stupakzm/Backgammon/README.md

 #Future Plans
-- Future enhancements include adding play mode vs machine and ability to play with some one on 2 devices via bluetooth or WiFi.
+- Future enhancements include adding correct scaling for about modes view for every device and ability to play with someone on 2 devices via bluetooth or WiFi.